1987 Ford Capri 280 ‘Brooklands’ review: Retro Road Test

 Throughout the 1970s and 1980s, the Capri faced a number of challengers – including the Opel Manta and Toyota Celica.
 Ford billed it as the ‘car you always promised yourself’ and it was, to all intents and purposes, the European equivalent of the Ford Mustang.

 Much like the American pony car, the Capri was based on a more humble platform.
-So, while the Mustang was a Ford Falcon in a fancy dress, the Capri was little more than a Cortina in a posh frock.
+So while the Mustang was a Ford Falcon in a fancy dress, the Capri was little more than a Cortina in a posh frock.
 Nonetheless, it struck a chord with the British motorist: a blue-badged coupe for the blue collar masses.

 By the time the last-of-the-line Capri 280 was rolled out in 1987, the car you always promised yourself was becoming a relic in a changing world.
-Teenage kicks were coming from a new breed of young upstarts in the form of hot hatchbacks, and the Capri was well past its sell-by date.
+Teenage kicks were coming from a new breed of young upstarts in the form of hot hatchbacks, and the Capri was looking well past its sell-by date.

 What engine does it use?